-- 48. The Law on Implementation of the Decisions of the Commission for Real Property Claims of Displaced Persons and Refugees (Official Gazette of the Federation of Bosnia and Herzegovina 43/99 hereinafter "the Implementation Law") regulates the enforcement of decisions of the CRPC. - 49.
-The administrative body responsible for property-related legal affairs in the municipality where the property is located shall enforce decisions of the CRPC relating to real property owned by citizens (Article 3 paragraph 2).
+69. The Law on Implementation of the Decisions of the Commission for Real Property Claims of Displaced Persons and Refugees (Official Gazette of the Federation of Bosnia and Herzegovina 43/99, 51/00 and 56/01 - hereinafter "the Implementation Law") regulates the enforcement of decisions of the CRPC.

+70. The administrative body responsible for property-related legal affairs in the municipality where the property is located shall enforce decisions of the CRPC relating to real property owned by citizens (Article 3 paragraph 2).
 Decisions of the CRPC relating to an apartment for which there is an occupancy right shall be enforced by the administrative body for housing affairs in the municipality where the apartment is located (Article 3 paragraph 3).
 The CRPC decisions shall be enforced if a request for the enforcement has been filed to the relevant organ.
 The following persons are entitled to file such a request: the right holder specified in the CRPC decision and his or her heirs relating to real property owned by citizens (Article 4 paragraph 1) and relating to apartments for which there is an occupancy right; the occupancy right holder referred to in a CRPC decision and the persons who, in compliance with the Law on Housing Relations, are considered to be members of the family household of the occupancy right holder (Article 4 paragraph 2).

-- 50. The right to file a request for enforcement of a CRPC decision confirming a right to private property is not subject to any statute of limitation (Article 5 paragraph 1).
-The request for enforcement of a CRPC decision confirming an occupancy right must be submitted within 18 months from the date when the CRPC decision was issued, or, for decisions issued before this law entered into force, within 18 months from the entry into force of this law (Article 5 paragraph 2, as amended by the High Representative with effect from 28 October 2000).
-Before that, the time limit was one year. - 51.
-The administrative organ responsible for the enforcement of a CRPC decision is obliged to issue a conclusion on the permission of enforcement within a period of 30 days from the date when the request for enforcement was submitted and shall not require any confirmation of the enforceability of the decision from CRPC or any other body (Article 7 paragraphs 1 and 2).
-The conclusion shall contain: - 1. in case of property or apartments that have been declared abandoned, a decision terminating the municipal administration of the property; - 2. a decision on repossession of the property or apartment by the right holder or other requestor for enforcement; - 3. a decision terminating the right of the temporary user (where there is one) to use the property or apartment; - 4. a time limit for the enforcee to vacate the property; - 5. a decision on whether the enforcee is entitled to accommodation in accordance with applicable laws; - 6. a requirement that the premises shall be vacated of all persons and possessions, other than those belonging to the person authorised to return into possession. - 52.
-According to Article 7 paragraph 5, the time-limit for vacating the house or apartment shall be the minimum time-limit applicable under the Law on the Cessation of the Application of the Law on Abandoned Apartments (Official Gazette of the Federation of Bosnia and Herzegovina nos.
+71. The right to file a request for enforcement of a CRPC decision confirming a right to private property is not subject to any statute of limitation (Article 5 paragraph 1).
+The request for enforcement of a CRPC decision confirming an occupancy right must be submitted within 18 months from the date when the CRPC decision was issued (Article 5 paragraph 2).

+72. The administrative organ responsible for the enforcement of a CRPC decision is obliged to issue a conclusion on the permission of enforcement within a period of 30 days from the date when the request for enforcement was submitted and shall not require any confirmation of the enforceability of the decision from CRPC or any other body (Article 7 paragraphs 1 and 2).
+The conclusion shall contain:

+- 1. in case of property or apartments that have been declared abandoned, a decision terminating the municipal administration of the property; - 2. a decision on repossession of the property or apartment by the right holder or other requestor for enforcement; - 3. a decision terminating the right of the temporary user (where there is one) to use the property or apartment; - 4. a time limit for the enforcee to vacate the property; - 5. a decision on whether the enforce is entitled to accommodation in accordance with applicable laws; - 6. a requirement that the premises shall be vacated of all persons and possessions, other than those belonging to the person authorised to return into possession.

+73. According to Article 7 paragraph 5, the time-limit for vacating the house or apartment shall be the minimum time-limit applicable under the Law on the Cessation of the Application of the Law on Abandoned Apartments (Official Gazette of the Federation of Bosnia and Herzegovina nos.
 11/98, 38/98, 12/99, 18/99, 27/99 and 43/99) or the Law on the Cessation of the Application of the Law on Temporary Abandoned Real Property Owned by Citizens (Official Gazette of the Federation of Bosnia and Herzegovina nos.
-11/98, 29/98, 27/99 and 43/99) - 53.
-Article 9 states that a decision of the CRPC is enforceable against the current occupants of the property concerned, regardless of the basis on which they occupy it.
+11/98, 29/98, 27/99 and 43/99)

+74. Article 9 states that a decision of the CRPC is enforceable against the current occupants of the property concerned, regardless of the basis on which they occupy it.